Postgraduate Course: Specialist Clinical Placement 1 (CLPS12013)

 c) Student Learning Experience

 Trainees will be on placement in NHS settings working clinically with clients/patients.
 The setting may be in a Psychology Department or in a multi-disciplinary or multiagency team.
 Depending on the settings, trainees may be expected to work with families or carers or staff from NHS and other agencies (eg social services, education).
 Trainees will receive regular supervision from their supervisor(s) (1 hour/week minimum) in addition to other informal contact and input, sometimes from other Psychologists or team members.
 Trainees will be expected to show increasing autonomy for their work and their learning over the course of Specialist Placement 1 as they progress towards qualification.
-Trainees will be required to be observed by their supervisor(s) in line with guidance from professional/accrediting bodies during the placement in order to receive feedback on the performance and for the supervisor to be able to evaluate their progress towards their Standard and Personalised Learning Objectives and implementation of agreed changes.
+Trainees will be required to be observed by their supervisor(s) on at least 5 occasions during the placement in order to receive feedback on the performance and for the supervisor to be able to evaluate their progress towards their Standard and Personalised Learning Objectives and implementation of agreed changes.
 Formative feedback will be provided by the placement supervisor(s) verbally in regular supervision session and, in writing, by completion of the Evaluation of Clinical Competence form prior to mid-placement visit.
 Verbal formative feedback will also be provided by the mid-placement visitor.
 Summative feedback will be provided by the placement supervisor(s) at the end of placement through completion of the Evaluation of Clinical Competence Form which is reviewed at the End of Placement Meeting/Joint Annual Review.

 Entry Requirements (not applicable to Visiting Students)